kate30980/react-rockpaperscissors/README.md

-This is a small project that I inspired by Rock, Paper, Scissors base game combined with "The Big Bang theory" series.
+This is a small project that I've inspired by Rock, Paper, Scissors base game combined with the game in "The Big Bang theory" series.
 Easy rules:
   - Scissors cuts Paper
   - Paper covers Rock